Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 `Entering the Tracker Service`_.

-When entering a given tracker you are presented with the artifact selection and browsing screen (more about this facility in ?).
-For now let's click on the "Submit new artifact" item (or whatever the artifact name is) from the Tracker Menu Bar in the upper part of the welcome screen (see ?).
+When entering a given tracker you are presented with the artifact selection and browsing screen (more about this facility in `Artifact Browsing`_).
+For now let's click on the "Submit new artifact" item (or whatever the artifact name is) from the Tracker Menu Bar in the upper part of the welcome screen `A Tracker browsing screen`_.

 .. figure:: ../images/screenshots/sc_artifactsubmission_new.png
    :align: center
    :alt: A sample artifact submission screen (the artifact is of type "bug" here)
-   :name: new screenshot machin
+   :name: A sample artifact submission screen

    A sample artifact submission screen (the artifact is of type "bug" here)

-`new screenshot machin`_ shows a sample submission screen from one of the |SYSPRODUCTNAME|
+`A sample artifact submission screen`_ shows a sample submission screen from one of the |SYSPRODUCTNAME|
 hosted projects.
 Because of the |SYSPRODUCTNAME| Tracker high level of customizability no two submission screens look alike.
 Depending on the project more or less fields may appear on the tracker submission form and the name of artifact managed by the tracker may change as well.

-In the example provided on ? the artifact type is a bug (also know as "defect" in corporate language).
+In the example provided on `A sample artifact submission screen`_ the artifact type is a bug (also know as "defect" in corporate language).
 The user is asked to give a one-line description for the bug and a longer text entry field where you can fully characterize the bug.
 Then, he has to choose a bug Category and a